xiaoyingpu/csci208/project/00_phase_1_hello_world.md

+\newpage

+__Note:__ this work takes advantage of Clojure's REPL environment for ease of testing, so `clj` files are not provided.

+\newpage

 ![For the brave and true](c.png)

-__Note:__ this work takes advantage of REPL environment for ease of testing, so `clj` files are not provided.

 # Phase 1: Hello World